mylofi/local-vault/README.md

 * `data` string, holding the encrypted data in base64 encoding

-This vault object is stored in the [client storage mechanism](#client-side-storage-adapters) you choose, either directly (for IndexedDB) or as a JSON serialized string.
+This local vault object is stored in the [client storage mechanism](#client-side-storage-adapters) you choose, either directly (for IndexedDB) or as a JSON serialized string.

+## Setting up a local vault instance

-That vault object is distinct from the vault-instance that you interact with in code.
-The vault-instance is a simple API (`get()`, `set()`, etc) for managing key-value style data access.
+The local vault object described previously is distinct from the vault-instance that you interact with in code.
+The vault-instance exposes a simple API (`get()`, `set()`, etc) for managing key-value style data access.
 Encryption and key-management is all handled automatically while interacting with the vault-instance.

 To setup a new vault-instance, use the `connect()` method: